NicoJuicy/LearnML/getting_started.md

 ## Project Definition

-- In a few sentences describe the problem including the type of ML problem if known (classification, regression, NLP, CV, etc.).
+In a few sentences describe the problem including the type of ML problem if known (classification, regression, NLP, CV, etc.).

-- What is the goal? classify, predict, detect, translate, etc.
+What is the goal? classify, predict, detect, translate, etc.

-- Describe the dataset including the input features and target feature(s).
+Describe the dataset including the input features and target feature(s).

-- It is best to share summary statistics of the data including counts of any discrete or categorical features including the target feature.
+It is best to share summary statistics of the data including counts of any discrete or categorical features including the target feature.

-- It is also best to share the entire dataset (if you want someone to help you then you must be open and honest).
+It is best to share the entire dataset (if you want someone to help you then you must be open and honest).

 ## The Machine Learning Process